aryaprabhudesai/starter-academic/content/authors/admin/_index.md

 I am an incoming Masters student at UC San Diego, where I will be studying Computer Science with a specialisation in Artificial Intelligence.

 I completed my Bachelor's Degree (B.Tech) with Honours in Computer Engineering at College of Engineering Pune, India in 2020.
 On graduation I was felicitated as the Institute Topper and the Computer Engineering branch Gold Medallist.
-During the course of my undergraduate degree, I worked on multiple research projects which led me to explore my interests in Artificial Intelligence, particularly in Deep Learning.
-I aim to study the field further in depth during my Master's program.

 Outside of work, I am a history, geography, political science, paperbacks, and Indian culture enthusisast who has recently discovered her fondness for yoga and hiking.